sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

 ```

-5. Create Floor Scan: After successfully uploading the Scanned Zip file you've to create a floor scan using
+5. Create Floor Scan: After successfully uploading the Scanned Zip file you've to upload a floor scan using uploadFloorScanDetail function.

 Here you have to pass jobOrderId which you get from the generateJobOrder function.
 The second param passes floorIndex as an Integer datatype.